wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-The `alreadyConfirmed` boolean indicates that code was already confirmed in past.
-You can choose a different "success" screen, describing that user has already confirmed such code.
-Also note that codes bound to the activations are already confirmed.
+The `alreadyConfirmed` boolean indicates that the code was already confirmed in the past.
+You can choose a different "success" screen, describing that the user has already confirmed such code.
+Also, note that codes bound to the activations are already confirmed.

-## Token Based Authentication
+## Token-Based Authentication

 <!-- begin box warning -->
 **WARNING:** Before you start using access tokens, please visit our [documentation for powerauth-crypto](https://github.com/wultra/powerauth-crypto/blob/develop/docs/MAC-Token-Based-Authentication.md) for more information about this feature.
 <!-- end -->

 The tokens are simple, locally cached objects, producing timestamp-based authorization headers.
-Be aware that tokens are NOT a replacement for general PowerAuth signatures, but are helpful in situations, when the signatures are too heavy or too complicated for implementation.
+Be aware that tokens are NOT a replacement for general PowerAuth signatures.
+They are helpful in situations when the signatures are too heavy or too complicated for implementation.
 Each token has the following properties:

-- It needs PowerAuth signature for its creation (e.g. you need to provide `PowerAuthAuthentication` object)
+- It needs PowerAuth signature for its creation (e.g., you need to provide `PowerAuthAuthentication` object)
-- It has unique identifier on the server.
-This identifier is not exposed to the public API, but DEBUG version of SDK can reveal that identifier in the debugger (e.g. you can use `po tokenObject` to print object's description)
+- It has a unique identifier on the server.
+This identifier is not exposed to the public API, but DEBUG version of SDK can reveal that identifier in the debugger (e.g., you can use `po tokenObject` to print object's description)
-- It has symbolic name (e.g. "MyToken") defined by the application programmer to identify already created tokens.
+- It has a symbolic name (e.g. "MyToken") defined by the application programmer to identify already created tokens.
-- It can generate timestamp based authorization HTTP headers.
+- It can generate timestamp-based authorization HTTP headers.
-- Can be used concurrently.
+- It can be used concurrently.
 Token's private data doesn't change in time.
 - The token is associated with the `PowerAuthSDK` instance.
-So, you can use the same symbolic name in multiple SDK instances and each created token will be unique.
+So, you can use the same symbolic name in multiple SDK instances, and each created token will be unique.
 - Tokens are persisted in the keychain and cached in the memory.
-- Once the parent `PowerAuthSDK` instance loose its activation, then all its tokens are removed from the local database.
+- Once the parent `PowerAuthSDK` instance loses its activation, then all its tokens are removed from the local database.

 ### Getting Token